KhronosGroup/Vulkan-Hpp/README.md

 With C++20, the so-called spaceship-operator ```<=>``` is introduced.
 If that operator is supported, all the structs and classes in vulkan.hpp use the default implementation of it.
 As currently some implementations of this operator are very slow, and others seem to be incomplete, by defining ```VULKAN_HPP_NO_SPACESHIP_OPERATOR``` before including vulkan.hpp you can remove that operator from those structs and classes.

+#### VULKAN_HPP_RAII_NO_EXCEPTIONS

+If both, VULKAN_HPP_NO_EXCEPTIONS and VULKAN_HPP_EXPECTED are defined, the vk::raii-classes don't throw exceptions.
+That is, the actual constructors are not available, but the creation-functions must be used.
+For more details have a look at the vk_raii_ProgrammingGuide.md.

 #### VULKAN_HPP_STORAGE_API

 With this define you can specify whether the ```DispatchLoaderDynamic``` is imported or exported (see ```VULKAN_HPP_DEFAULT_DISPATCH_LOADER_DYNAMIC_STORAGE```).
 If ```VULKAN_HPP_STORAGE_API``` is not defined externally, and ```VULKAN_HPP_STORAGE_SHARED``` is defined, depending on the ```VULKAN_HPP_STORAGE_SHARED_EXPORT``` being defined, ```VULKAN_HPP_STORAGE_API``` is either set to ```__declspec( dllexport )``` (for MSVC) / ```__attribute__( ( visibility( "default" ) ) )``` (for gcc or clang) or ```__declspec( dllimport )``` (for MSVC), respectively.
 For other compilers, you might specify the corresponding storage by defining ```VULKAN_HPP_STORAGE_API``` on your own.